Procedural Knowledge Learning¶

 command’s help entry.

 Note that rule 1 may conflict with other rules.
 For example, if a variable appears in two different conditions, then two different identities may propagate into each one of them.
 In such cases, rule 1 is always enforced and propagation is ignored.
-During the second phase of identity analysis, which occurs during the actual learning episode, EBC will re-examine all of the condition-action pairs as it performs a backward traversal of the explanation trace and fix the missing propagations.
+During the second phase of identity analysis, which occurs during the actual learning episode, EBBS will re-examine all of the condition-action pairs as it performs a backward traversal of the behavior trace and fix the missing propagations.
 It does this by creating and manipulating an identity graph that can correctly incorporate all identity relationships.

-What EBC Does During the Learning Episode¶
+What EBBS Does During the Learning Episode¶

 Every time a rule fires in a substate, Soar checks to see if any of the working memory elements created by the rule qualify as results.
 This is when the actual learning episode begins.